Monday, September 12, 2016

 DANCER: THE UKRAINIAN BILLY ELLIOT OF ‘TAKE ME TO CHURCH’

-“Dancer” chronicles the life of the remarkable male ballet performer of whom the British media named “the bad boy of ballet,” Sergei Polunin.
+“Dancer” chronicles the life of the remarkable ballet performer whom the British media named “the bad boy of ballet,” Sergei Polunin.
 Polunin was also called “The New Nureyev of Ukraine.”

-To provide with the tuition funds Sergei needed to succeed in dance, his family separated and went to work in different countries (Greece, Portugal, and Russia).
+To provide Sergei with the tuition funds to succeed in dance, his family separated and worked in different countries (Greece, Portugal, and Russia).

-Polunin moved with his mom to Kiev.
-The emotional toll of his journey pursuing his dreams worsen when in London he and his mother had to separate due to a visa problem.
+Polunin moved with his mom to Kyiv.
+The emotional toll of his journey pursuing his dreams worsened when he and his mother separated in London due to a visa problem.

-At the age of 19, Polunin becomes the Royal Ballet’s youngest principal dancer in history.
+19 Polunin became the Royal Ballet’s youngest principal dancer in history.
 His family never saw him on stage.

-Sergei was so demanding of himself that the pain of his body had to be mitigated with cocaine.
+Sergei was so demanding of himself that the pain in his body had to be mitigated with cocaine.

-Polunin's virtuoso recognition started in Ukraine, then when he moved to the U.K., Russia, and now it continues in the U.S.A.
+Polunin's virtuoso recognition started in Ukraine when he moved to the U.K., Russia, and now it continues in the U.S.A.

-While planning his last dance performance in Los Angeles, Polunin got in contact with the famous photographer David LaChapelle and after that, they went to Hawaii to shoot the music video “Take Me to Church.”
+While planning his last dance performance in Los Angeles, Polunin contacted the famous photographer David LaChapelle.
+After that, they went to Hawaii to shoot the music video “Take Me to Church.”

 Sergei Polunin, "Take Me to Church" by Hozier, Directed by David LaChapelle

-Sergei Polunin, in those four minutes of breathtaking performance conquered the world and inspired thousands of fans who could not stop playing the clip over and over again.
+Sergei Polunin, in those four minutes of breathtaking performance, conquered the world and inspired thousands of fans who could not stop playing the clip repeatedly.

-In days, the music video went viral with more than 17 million views worldwide.
+The music video went viral in days, with more than 17 million views worldwide.

-“Dancer” took nine months to edit, yet was still not enough time to make the documentary flow with creativity and tighter structure.
+“Dancer” took nine months to edit, yet there was still insufficient time to make the documentary flow with creativity and tighter structure.

-Some beautiful dancing shots were seemingly cut too soon and other moments about his family were too long.
-The amount of information was tilted to present Sergei's good imagine and family tides.
+Some beautiful dancing shots were seemingly cut too soon, and other moments about his family were too long.
+The information was tilted to present Sergei's good image and family tides.

 Director Steven Cantor, photo by Jose Hermosillo, copyrights Festival in LA, 2016

-The director of this touching documentary, Steven Cantor, was able to capture Sergei Polunin’s emotions, skills, and creativity with an open heart.
+The director of this touching documentary, Steven Cantor, captured Sergei Polunin’s emotions, skills, and creativity with an open heart.

 Polunin’s awareness was to use his body and dancing moves to give people joy.

-“Dancer” is an inspirational documentary about sacrifice and personal growth that deserves to be seen by a broader audience around the world.
+“Dancer” is an inspirational documentary about sacrifice and personal growth that deserves to be seen by a broader audience worldwide.

 No comments: